 Use of Deep Seawater on Kume Island

 OTEC's only output is clean cold water- A vital resource for communities in the subtropical areas where OTEC is most viable.
-Over the past 17 years+ researchers at the 15 sites around Japan have been researching the properties and uses of Deep Seawater.
+Researchers at the 15 intake sites around Japan have been developing various uses of Deep Seawater.

 On Kumejima there are 18 companies harnessing deep sea water for use in various products.
 Find out more below.

-Kume Island grows winter vegetables in the summer with the help of cold deep seawater!
-Expansion of the DSW agriculture facilities is underway next to the Research Center.
+Kume Island grows winter vegetables in the summer with the help of cold deep seawater.
+Kumejima Town has established cold soil agriculture facilities next to the Okinawa Prefecture Deep Seawater Research Center.

-Kuruma Prawns are the prized shrimp sold live throughout Japan.
+Kuruma Prawns are the prized prawn sold live throughout Japan.
 Four prawn farms and the Okinawa Prawn Hatchery grow Kume Island Kuruma Prawns.